ardatan/graphql-mesh/.changeset/proud-lions-live.md

 '@graphql-mesh/transport-http': patch
 ---

-Transport entries `headers` option can now be override in the `subscriptions` transport
+Transport entries `headers` option can now be overridden in the `subscriptions` transport